godaddy/eslint-plugin-i18n-json/README.md

 ### i18n-json/sorted-keys

-- automatic ascending sort of all keys in the translation file.
+- automatic case-sensitive ascending sort of all keys in the translation file
 - default severity: error | 2
 - **options**
   - `order`: String (Optional).
+Possible values: `asc|desc`.
 Default value: `asc`.
 Case-sensitive sort order of translation keys.
 The rule does a level order traversal of object keys.
 Supports nested objects.
   - `indentSpaces` : Number (Optional).
 Default value: `2`.
 The number of spaces to indent the emitted sorted translations with.
 (Will be passed to `JSON.stringify` when generating fixed output).

-  In the case `--fix` is not supplied to eslint, and the `i18n-json/sorted-keys` rule is not switched off, it will emit an `error` (or `warning`) if it detects an invalid sort order of keys.
+  In the case `--fix` is not supplied to eslint, and the `i18n-json/sorted-keys` rule is not switched off, it will emit an `error` (or `warning`) if it detects an invalid sort order for translation keys.

   ![](assets/fixable-sorting-notice.png)